dungld96/bruno/README.md

 ]
 ```

-Books with authors whoose name start with `Optimus` or ends with `Prime`.
+Books with authors whoose name start with `Dungld` or ends with `Prime`.

 ```json
 [